lanresort/verbleiber/README.md

 ## License

-Orga Whereabouts is licensed under the MIT license.
+Verbleiber is licensed under the MIT license.

 ## Author

-Orga Whereabouts was created by Jochen Kupperschmidt.
+Verbleiber was created by Jochen Kupperschmidt.